guineverelee/HIVSeqinR/README.md

-Run time on a 2017 Macbook Pro i7 16GB was approximately 1 minute.
+Run time on a 2017 Macbook Pro i7 16GB was approximately 1 minute per genome.